Updating to 3.0.0-rc.2+

 There is no longer a register of apps stored at ~/.lando/cache/registry.
 As a consequence you can no longer do things like lando start MYAPP

-lando start MYAPP
+lando start MYAPPnew

 cd /path/to/MYAPP